-Eligible Mitigation Action

-□ Appendix D-2 item (specify):

-DC PF-DEAL Vehicle Replacement Program

-Action Type □ Item 10 - DERA Option (5.2.12) (specify and attach DERA Proposal):

-Explanation of how funding request fits into Beneficiary's Mitigation Plan (5.2.1):

-Pages 11-14 of DC's Beneficiary Mitigation Plan (BMP) details how these expenses fit into the BMP.

-Detailed Description of Mitigation Action Item Including Community and Air Quality Benefits (5.2.2):

-The PF-DEAL Program provides District government agencies with the means to overcome the high incremental cost of purchasing alternative fuel fleet.
-Details on this Action are available on pages 13-18 of DC's BMP.
-Benefits of the DERA-DEAL program are on pages 32 and 33 of DC's BMP (the only difference being that DERA funds are a portion of the costs).

-Estimate of Anticipated NOx Reductions (5.2.3):

-An estimated reduction of 6.62 tons of NOx will be reduced.

-Identification of Governmental Entity Responsible for Reviewing and Auditing Expenditures of Eligible Mitigation Action Funds to Ensure Compliance with Applicable Law (5.2.7.1): The District Department of Energy and the Environment (DOEE).

-Describe how the Beneficiary will make documentation publicly available (5.2.7.2).
+Eligible Mitigation Action Appendix D-2 item (specify): ■ Item 10 - DERA Option (5.2.12) (specify and attach DERA Proposal): Action Type Explanation of how funding request fits into Beneficiary's Mitigation Plan (5.2.1): Pages 11-14 of DC's Beneficiary Mitigation Plan (BMP) details how these expenses fit into the BMP.
+Detailed Description of Mitigation Action Item Including Community and Air Quality Benefits (5.2.2): The DEAL Program provides District government agencies with the means to overcome the high incremental cost of purchasing alternative fuel fleet.
+Details on this Action are available on pages 13-16 of DC's BMP.
+Benefits of the DEAL program (waste mangement) are on page 25 of DC's BMP.
+Estimate of Anticipated NOx Reductions (5.2.3): An estimated reduction of 0.47 tons of NOx per year per vehicle will be reduced.
+Identification of Governmental Entity Responsible for Reviewing and Auditing Expenditures of Eligible Mitigation Action Funds to Ensure Compliance with Applicable Law (5.2.7.1): Department of Energy and the Environment (DOEE), District of Columbia Government Describe how the Beneficiary will make documentation publicly available (5.2.7.2).
 Page 10 of DC's BMP describes how documentation will be made publicly available.
 Describe any cost share requirement to be placed on each NOx source proposed to be mitigated (5.2.8).
-DOEE is subsidizing the cost of purchasing new, electric vehicles.
-The private entity is responsible for the remaining cost of the bus purchases.
+DOEE is subsidizing the cost of purchasing new, electric buses/vocational vehicles.
+For the vocational vehicles we are using the DERA option.
+The partner agency is responsible for the remainder of the cost share.
 Describe how the Beneficiary complied with subparagraph 4.2.8, related to notice to U.S. Government Agencies (5.2.9).